olson-sean-k/gaudium/README.md

 Gaudium provides input events for keyboards, mice, and game controllers, including gamepads and joysticks.
 Gamepads and joysticks are handled in as generic a fashion as possible, with no symbolic mappings.
-The `framework` module provides additional tools for tracking state and creating application-specific mappings for input devices.
+The `framework` module (in `gaudium-core` and `gaudium`) provides additional tools for managing state and creating application-specific mappings for input devices.

 ## Displays and Windowing